andrzejlisek/AudioSpectrum/readme.md

 * **Invert R** \- Invert right channel phase\.
 * **Swap stereo** \- Swap left and right channels\.

+The other purpose of this module is setting frequency markers to display\.

 ## Creating transform list

 To add transform, you have to click **Add before first** or **Add after last** button\.
 The **Settings** button brings screen of settings, the **Step\-** and **Step\+** changes gain value change step\.
 The transform is shown in table\.
 In the **Transform** column there are three buttons\.
 The first of them removes the transform and the other buttons moves transform up or down across the table to change transform order\.
 The drop\-down list allows to choose transform operation\.
 In the columns **Left**, **Right**, **Mid** and **Side**, you can choose filter slot or change gain for this channel\.
 Sobe transforms has no parameters to change\.